 Intravenous access

-We recommend that you have an IV cannula put into a vein in the back of your hand or forearm, so that if you should need a caesarean, we can quickly attach a ‘drip’ (intravenous infusion).
+We recommend that you have an IV cannula put into a vein in the back of your hand or forearm, so that if you should need medication urgently, we can quickly attach a ‘drip’ (intravenous infusion).
 A blood sample for your blood group and a full blood count would be taken at the same time.

 What happens if I do not go into labour when planning a VBAC?

-All women planning a VBAC should have an appointment with an obstetrician at 38-39 weeks to make a plan for birth if the baby is not born by 40 weeks, an appointment will be made in antenatal clinic where different options will be discussed with you by an obstetrician.
+If you are planning a VBAC you should have an appointment with an obstetrician at 38-39 weeks to plan for birth if your baby is not born by 40 weeks.
+You will be offered an appointment in antenatal clinic where different options will be discussed with you by an obstetrician.
 These are:

 - Continue to wait for labour to begin.